kesiev/rewtro/manual/README.md

 }
 ```

-In our working blank cartridge this key wasn't there.
-All of the system configuration have nice defaults, so you don't have to worry about that.
+In our working blank cartridge, this key wasn't there.
+All of the system configurations have nice defaults, so you don't have to worry about that.
 But if you want to personalize your game system a bit, you can do it here.

 ### Screen resolution

-Rewtro virtual screen have a _screen resolution_ which is the usual screen size that's used to place stuff on the screen and a _render resolution_ which basically stretches the _screen resolution_ to any other size when rendered.
+Rewtro virtual screen has a _screen resolution_ which is the usual screen size that's used to place stuff on the screen and a _render resolution_ which stretches the _screen resolution_ to any other size when rendered.
 This way you can use larger and smaller resolutions for your games and, with some creativity, you can easily recreate some _resolution weirdness_ from systems of the past.

-  * `screenWidth` and `screenHeight` changes the _screen resolution_.
+  * `screenWidth` and `screenHeight` change the _screen resolution_.
 You can set any value from 0 to 2047.
-  * `renderWidth` and `renderHeight` changes the _render resolution_.
+  * `renderWidth` and `renderHeight` change the _render resolution_.
 You can set any value from 0 to 2047.

 If you want an unstretched screen just remember to set the same values for the _screen resolution_ and the _render resolution_.

 Example time!
-Let's try simulating the [VIC-20](https://en.wikipedia.org/wiki/Commodore_VIC-20) screen resolution.
+Let's try emulating the [VIC-20](https://en.wikipedia.org/wiki/Commodore_VIC-20) screen resolution.
 Wikipedia says that _"At startup the screen showed 176×184 pixels, with a fixed-color border to the edges of the screen.
 Since a PAL or NTSC screen has a 4:3 width-to-height ratio, each VIC pixel was much wider than it was high."_ So, we can double the _render resolution width_ to obtain a similar effect:

 ```
 {